serverhorror/functools/README.md

 - `Reduce`: Reduces a slice of data to a single value by applying a provided function.
 - `Filter`: Filters a slice of data according to a provided function.

+### Go Experiment `rangefuc`

+When enabling the Go experiment `rangefunc`, the `MapRange` function is available.
+This function uses a `range` loop to apply a provided function to each element of an iterator.

 ## Usage

 Here are some examples of how to use the `functools` library: